Course Progression Policy

 • they are currently on an Academic Progress Intervention Strategy and they fail to meet its conditions; and/or

-• they have failed a core subject on their second attempt (HE only).
+• they fail a core subject on their second attempt (HE only).

-A student who wishes to lodge an appeal concerning any matter affecting their course progression should follow the procedure referenced in the Complaint and Grievance Resolution Policy.
+A student who wishes to lodge an appeal concerning any matter affecting their course progression should follow the procedure referenced in the Complaint, Grievance Resolution and Appeals Policy.

 Responsible for implementation